SpeckyYT/SpeckyBot/README.md

 - SpeckyYT

-# How to run successfully the bot?
+# How to successfully run your own instance of the bot?

+- Create a Discord Bot account.
 - Download or clone this repository
 - Extract the files
 - Download all NPM dependencies [npm i]